mainmeister/hume/README.md

   - Timeout (in seconds) for network requests.
 - HUE_MOOD_MAX_SECONDS (optional; default: `30.0`)
   - Maximum transition duration used by mood lighting when picking a random duration.
+- HUE_MOOD_BULBS (optional)
+  - Comma-separated list of bulb names to run mood lighting on.
+If not set, all bulbs discovered on the bridge will be used by default.

+CLI equivalents:
+- --mood-max-seconds or -M
+- --bulbs or -b

+Precedence: CLI options > environment variables > bridge discovery defaults.

 ## Testing